 - You can also search for tags by typing a phrase into the search bar.
 If people have used it as a tag, related posts will show up.
 There’s no tag directory yet, but the system is active behind the scenes.

-If you’re learning how to use hashtags on Threads, this is it: no symbols, no stacking tags, just one clear phrase that links your content to the right audience.
+If you’re learning how to use hashtags on Threads, this is it: Threads supports hashtags through its tagging system with no symbols, no stacking tags, just one clear phrase that links your content to the right audience.

 Threads Tags vs. Traditional Hashtags